2 Park Street Sydney

 Leanne handles all aspects of contested business and real estate related matters.
 Working closely with our transactional team, she has particular expertise in developing strategies and systems to reduce, manage or resolve disputes.
 If litigation is necessary, Leanne is experienced in dealing with complex disputes, and lead a team of lawyers with expertise in dispute resolution.

 She represents small businesses, landowners, owners corporations, and corporate clients in complex business and property disputes.
 Acting in partnership with the Australian Institute of Conveyancers, she also provides strategic advice and represent AIC members and their clients.

 - Peter Harkin

-Peter leads the restructuring and insolvency team.
+Peter is a Partner in and lead of Colin Biggers & Paisley's restructuring and insolvency practice.
 He has extensive experience in all areas of insolvency law.
 Peter acts for a number of liquidators, receivers and trustees as well as financial institutions and creditors.
 Peter also assists companies and businesses in financial turnaround exercises.
-Peter was admitted as a solicitor in NSW in 1985.
-He is admitted to practice in the Supreme Court of NSW, Federal Court and High Court of Australia.

 - Scott Hedge